 When we arrived in the dusty village of Carmeltia our guide was nowhere to be seen.
 Two hours later, after breakfast and the unloading and re-packing of our supplies, Alex Francisco Machuca arrived guiding another group out of the jungle.
 As members of the group collapsed on the ground in sunburned, sweaty heaps Alex, an easy-smiling man in his 20s, turned on his well-worn heel and headed straight back into the jungle with us.
 Incredible.

-Soon our four man crew (us, Alex and Wiltur the mule man) were on the trail.
+Soon our four-man team (us, Alex, and Wiltur the mule man) were on the trail.
 Within seconds, the jungle closed in and Carmelita disappeared behind us.
 The terrain was profoundly flat but the trail conditions made walking hard.
 During the rainy season passing mules and humans churn the earth into deep mud.
 As it dries out, ruts and ankle-twisting indentations from hooves and feet get baked solid into the ground which becomes like cement.

 It was necessary for both mules and humans to concentrate on putting their feet in the path of least resistance.
-This sometimes required bushwhacking off trail to avoid the most chewed up bits.
+This sometimes required bushwhacking off the trail to avoid the most chewed up bits of trail.

 El Tintal Mayan archaeological site

 Most people think that El Mirador is the only archaeological site in the area, but the region is peppered with sites.
-After about four hours of walking we reached El Tintal, a Pre-Classic, heavily looted archaeological site which has only really been scientifically explored since 2004.
+After about four hours of walking, we reached El Tintal, a pre-Classic, heavily looted archaeological site that has only really been scientifically explored since 2004.
 Still largely unexcavated, El Tintal features a sophisticated irrigation system.